La Rochelle: La Rochelle today

 La Rochelle has a very big aquarium, and a small botanical garden (the Jardin des plantes de La Rochelle).

 The Calypso, the ship used by Jacques-Yves Cousteau as a mobile laboratory for oceanography, and which was sunk after a collision in the port of Singapore (1996) is now on display (rotting) at the Maritime Museum of La Rochelle.

 The French Socialist Party has held its annual summer convention (Université d'été) in La Rochelle since 1983.

 Culture

 The Festival de la Fiction is a film festival that films screens new films in official competitions (French, European, and other Francophone countries), out of competition, and also in special screenings.
 The first ten years of the festival, from around 1998, took place in Saint-Tropez, before moving to La Rochelle in around 2013 or 2014.

-One of the biggest music festivals in France, Les Francofolies de La Rochelle, takes place each summer in La Rochelle, where Francophone musicians come together for a week of concerts and celebration.
-2004 marked the 20th anniversary of this event.
+Since 1985, the city has hosted Les Francofolies de La Rochelle, one of the largest music festivals in France.